atellmer/dark/packages/core/README.md

 <div>{a}, {b}, {c}, {d}</div>;
 ```

+<a name="code-splitting"></a>
 ## Code splitting

 #### `lazy` and `Suspense`

-If you have separated modules, you might want to lazy load them when needed.
-In this case you can use code splitting.
-To use components lazy loading, you need to wrap dynamic imports of component in a special function - `lazy`.
-You will also need a `Suspense` component that will show a loader or skeleton until the module is loaded.
+If your application is structured into separate modules, you may wish to employ lazy loading for efficiency.
+This can be achieved through code splitting.
+To implement lazy loading for components, dynamic imports of the component must be wrapped in a specific function - `lazy`.
+Additionally, a `Suspense` component is required to display a loading indicator or skeleton screen until the module has been fully loaded.

 ```tsx
 const Page = lazy(() => import('./page'));